A Global Webinar Series on "Gender-Responsive Criminal Justice and Prison Reform"12 May 2020

 TIJ Joined Hands with Five Partners to Promote the Ethics and Psychology for Child Rights Protection

 According to UNICEF, globally three in four children between the age of one and 14 have been subjected to at least one form of psychological aggression or physical punishment by household members in the past month.
 Out of every 100 children, 4.2 are subjected to severe physical punishment.
 Meanwhile, the research on trafficking in persons of TIJ and UNODC revealed that there are many children from Cambodia, Laos and Myanmar trafficked into Thailand for the purpose of exploitation.
 Most of them were for sexual exploitation purposes.
-Moreover, reports of online child sexual abuse and exploitation in various countries has increased significantly.
+Moreover, reports of online child sexual abuse and exploitation in various countries have increased significantly.

 “Violence against children doesn’t only negatively affect the children, but also the family, society and country.
 It is to destroy social development, as well as community and national economy,” said Ambassador Adisak Panupong, Special Advisor, Thailand Institute of Justice (TIJ).